plumier/plumier/website/docs/Controller.md

 title: Controller
 ---

-Controller is a group of similar functionalities, for example `UserController` contains functionalities to manage User.
+Controller is a group of similar functionalities placed in a single class, for example `UserController` contains functionalities to manage User.
 Plumier controller is a plain ES6 class contains several methods that will handle http request.
 Further it provided convention to automatically generate route based on its name, methods name and parameters name.

 ## Controller Naming
-Plumier doesn't strictly limit the controller name, but controller must has name that end with `Controller`.
-This is useful when you have a non controller class inside `controller/` directory.
+Plumier doesn't strictly limit the controller name, except it must end with `Controller` word.
+This is useful when you have non controller class inside `controller/` directory.
 Controller naming best practice is using plural word, such as `AnimalsController`, `UsersController`

 ## Parameter Binding
-Controller parameter can be bound into some Http Request part automatically by using Parameter Binding.

 Parameter binding is a Plumier feature to automatically bound request part (context/query/body) into action parameters.
 Plumier provided 3 kind of parameter binding: Decorator Binding, Name Binding, Model Binding.

 * Decorator binding: Bind specific koa context into action parameter by using `@bind` decorator.